kgilpin/opentips-vscode/README.md

 [![Rating](https://img.shields.io/visual-studio-marketplace/r/opentips.opentips)](https://marketplace.visualstudio.com/items?itemName=opentips.opentips)
 [![License](https://img.shields.io/github/license/SgtAirRaid/opentips-vscode)](LICENSE)

-OpenTips provides coding tips and suggestions in your code editor.
+As you code, OpenTips looks at your work-in-progress and provides tips based on the code you are writing.
 It's like having a helpful colleague who points out potential improvements and best practices as you write code.

 Tips are displayed in a dedicated panel in the editor, and they are also highlighted within the code itself.